-Restrictive measures taken by Canadian governments starting in March 2020 to combat the COVID-19 pandemic have included the temporary closure of non-essential businesses, including most locations in our retail distribution channels.
-While the subsequent easing of certain of these measures allowed the reopening of our retail distribution channels, resurgences in new COVID-19 cases have caused governments to strengthen or reintroduce restrictive measures, which were eventually eased again.
-However, traffic to our retail locations did not reach pre-pandemic levels.
-In response to the COVID-19 pandemic, we enhanced online and phone sales and support, equipped 12,000 call centre agents to work from home, retrained thousands of team members as service agents and introduced innovative remote installation practices.
+Restrictive measures taken by Canadian governments to combat the COVID-19 pandemic included the temporary closure of non-essential businesses, including most locations in our retail distribution channels.
+While the subsequent lifting of these measures allowed the reopening of our retail distribution channels and the elimination of in-store COVID-19 restrictions by the second half of 2022, traffic to our retail locations did not return to pre-pandemic levels.
+In response to the COVID-19 pandemic, we enhanced online and phone sales and support, equipped team members to work from home, retrained thousands of team members as service agents and introduced innovative remote installation practices.
 We also encouraged customers to take advantage of MyBell online and mobile self-serve options and launched enhanced online and appointment-based sales options.
-The sales team further moved to virtual meetings for business customers and handled sales remotely to minimize or eliminate, as applicable, contact with customers in accordance with government guidelines.